microsoft/sqlworkshops/sql2019workshop/sql2019wks/05_ModernDevPlatform/readme.md

-# Module 1 Activities - Intelligent Performance
+# Module 5 Activities - Modern Development Platform

-These represent scripts and notebooks you can run to see the behavior of Intelligent Performance in SQL Server 2019.
+These represent scripts and examples to show enhancements in SQL Server 2019 for the modern developer.

-## iqp
+## java_extensiblity

-Show the capabilities of Intelligent Query Processing including deferred table variable compilation.
+Show the capabilities of T-SQL Java Extensibility.